machinekoder/MendelMax-CRAMPS/python/README.md

 HAL-3D-tools
 ============

-A set of python classes for the use with Machinekit and 3D printers
+A set of HAL components written in Python for the use with Machinekit and 3D printers